Manny Diaz (American football): Early life

 Diaz, son of former Miami mayor Manny Diaz, was born on March 13, 1974.
 At Miami Country Day School, Diaz was a three sport athlete in football, basketball and baseball.
 In 1991, Diaz was a Miami Herald honorable mention All-Dade County Scholar-Athlete for football, basketball and baseball.
-Manny Diaz is a graduate of Florida State University where he joined the Gamma Rho Chapter of Theta Chi Fraternity.
+Diaz is a graduate of Florida State University, where he joined the Gamma Rho chapter of Theta Chi fraternity.
+After college, Diaz served as a production assistant at ESPN.
+The last highlight reel he cut was the 1997 Masters.

 Coaching career

 Florida State

-Diaz began his coaching career at Florida State University in 1998, working alongside defensive coordinator Mickey Andrews for two seasons.
+Diaz began his coaching career as a graduate assistant at Florida State University in 1998, working alongside defensive coordinator Mickey Andrews for two seasons.
 During his stint, the Florida State Seminoles appeared in back-to-back BCS National Championship Games, a loss to the Tennessee Volunteers in the 1999 Fiesta Bowl and a win against the Virginia Tech Hokies in the 2000 Sugar Bowl.

 NC State

 Diaz played a major role for one of the country's top-ranked defenses by coaching safeties in 2004 and 2005 and handling the linebackers in 2002 and 2003 for the NC State Wolfpack.

 The 2005 NC State Wolfpack football team finished eighth nationally in total defense, sixth in third-down percentage, and twelfth in scoring defense en route to a 7–5 record and a shutout win over the South Florida Bulls in the 2005 Meineke Car Care Bowl.
 Diaz also served as special teams coordinator and the kickoff return unit finished fifth nationally, while the punt return team blocked four kicks.

 In his first year as safeties coach and special teams coordinator in 2004, NC State's defense finished the year as the top-ranked unit in the country in total defense by allowing just over 220 yards per game.
 The Wolfpack defense also held national powers Ohio State and Florida State to under 130 yards of total offense during the season.
 Diaz's players included All-ACC performer and former New York Jets player Andre Maddox.
 His 2004 special teams at NC State also had three blocked punts and two returns for touchdowns.

 Diaz handled the linebackers for NC State in 2002 and 2003.
 The 2003 NC State Wolfpack football team finished 7–5 with Diaz sharing play-calling duties for all 11 games.
 He also made all the defensive calls during the 2003 Tangerine Bowl win over the Kansas Jayhawks.

 In 2002, his first year as a full-time coach, Diaz helped the Wolfpack to one of their best seasons ever, finishing 11–3 and defeating Notre Dame in the Gator Bowl.
 He shared in the play-calling duties, and NC State ended the year ranked 14th nationally in total defense and 10th in scoring defense.
 In back-to-back games against Florida State and Notre Dame, NC State did not allow an offensive touchdown.